 An audition/interview is required for level 2 and higher.

-A beginning/intermediate jazz class that stresses technique, stretching, focus, style and energy.
-Students work on correct body alignment, coordination, strength and flexibility.
+A beginning/intermediate jazz class that stresses technique, stretching, isolations, focus, style and energy.
+Students work on learning the difference between ballet and jazz movements and correct body alignment, coordination, strength and flexibility.
 Jazz dance vocabulary is expanded through across the floor exercises and simple combinations.

 Must have taken Jazz 1 to be admitted into the class.
 This can be a 2 year course.